srmainwaring/asv_wave_sim/README.md

 ## Notes

-This branch is for legacy support and is maintenance only.
+This branch is for legacy support and is now maintenance only.
 The plugins target Gazebo11 / ROS Noetic running on Ubuntu 20.04 (Focal).

 It includes an in-development wave engine that uses FFTs to generate the wavefield physics and visuals.
 The current version of the FFT wave engine has a fixed set of wave parameters.